nitzanhen/agrippa/Readme.md

 ## Using a config
 In most projects, some options repeat themselves on most, if not all, components of the app.
 For example, if the codebase uses CSS modules as a styling solution, then the majority of component would be generated with `--styling css`.

 To avoid this unnecessary boilerplate, an `.agripparc.json` config file can be used.
-It's dead simple! simply call `agrippa init` at the root of your project, or create an empty `.agripparc.json` file, and edit its contents to match the desired defaults. <br/>
+It's dead simple to set up! simply call `agrippa init` at the root of your project, or create an empty `.agripparc.json` file, and edit its contents to match the desired defaults. <br/>
 The config file's options are the same as the CLI's.
 The latter's options take precedence over the former's, which is useful for overriding the project's defaults when needed.

 ## License